-It is therefore imperative that all players with concussion, or suspected of having a concussion, need URGENT medical assessment.
+It is therefore imperative that ALL players with concussion, or suspected of having a concussion, need URGENT medical assessment.

-In the period following a concussion, a player should not be allowed to return to play or train until they have had a formal medical clearance.
+In the period following a concussion, a player should not be allowed to return to play or train until they have had a formal medical clearance by a doctor.